-Positioning of the nameplates 4.4
+4.4 Positioning of the nameplates

 Here we show where you can find the nameplate.
-You can find a copy of the nameplate of your stove on the back of this manual.
+You received a copy of the nameplate with the stove.
+You can find a copy of the nameplate of your stove on the back of the manual you get with your stove.